fgiorgetti/skupper/model/v0.0.2/systemd/without-service-sync/README.md

 that non-k8s sites will simply have a skupper-router instance running.

 With that, changes to the yaml will need to be reprocessed by skupper (binary).

+On systemd, docker or podman sites, we might also need an environment variable or CLI option so that user can specify which local site is being managed.